kevL/yata/ReadMe.txt

-- create head ...  : creates a col. This clears Undo/Redo, etc. The col will be created at the position of a selected col, shifting the table to the right; press [Esc] to deselect any selected col to create a col at the far right of the table
+- create head ...  : creates a col. This clears Undo/Redo, etc. The col will be created at the position of a selected col, shifting the table to the right; press [Esc] to deselect any selected col to create a col at the far right of the table *
 - delete head ...  : deletes a selected col. This clears Undo/Redo, etc. This operation is disabled if the table has only 1 colhead.
-- relabel head ... : relabels the head of a selected col
+- relabel head ... : relabels the head of a selected col *

 - copy col  : copies the cells of a selected col
 - paste col : pastes copied cells into a selected col

+* Creating or Relabeling a colhead disallows Unicode characters (non-ASCII characters).
+This is further restricted to only alpha-numeric digits and/or the underscore character if the setting "strict=" is true.
+The double-quote character is disallowed in a colhead label regardless.

 Goto box (type a row ID and press Enter.
 See also Settings.Cfg "instantgoto")